Joe Goldberg: Season 1

 Beck misses Joe and pursues him again.
 After he breaks up with Karen, they begin another relationship.
 However, she grows suspicious when he continually avoids the topic of his ex-girlfriend, Candace.
 Through flashbacks, it is revealed that Joe killed Elijah Thornton (Esteban Benito) after he discovered that Candace was sleeping with him in order to get a record deal at his company.

 Later, Joe discovers that Beck slept with Dr. Nicky and confronts her.
 After Beck apologizes to him for her erroneous behavior, he states that they can work on these issues in their relationship as long as they trust each other.
 After the pair have sex, Joe subsequently leaves the apartment in the morning to get some breakfast for Beck.
 Moments later, Beck encounters Paco who asks for Joe.
 Paco inadvertently exposes the location of a secret place Joe uses to hide things.
 After Beck discovers a box in the ceiling of Joe's bathroom containing souvenirs and stolen items from her house, from Peach, and dental remains from Benji, she tries to escape, but Joe kidnaps her and traps her in the basement of his workplace.

 Beck writes a novel implicating Dr. Nicky in her murder to convince Joe that she understands him.
 He later leaves her again at night and kills Ron.
 Later, Paco helps Joe cover up Ron's murder because of how grateful he is.
 Joe attempts to convince Beck that all his previous actions (however bad they may be) were done all for her safety and to make her life better.
-She is understandably conflicted but ultimately realises that Joe is insane and the man she thought she knew wasn't who he claimed he was.
+She is initially conflicted but ultimately realizes that Joe is insane and the man she thought she knew was not who he claimed he was.
 Beck acts as if she loves Joe to get him to unlock the glass cage he kept her in and manages to get herself free and locks him in, telling him he is a sick monster who preys on people and abuses his power on them.
 In his last conversation with Beck, Joe finally understands that Beck will never love him.
-Shortly after, he kills her by strangulation and sets up her murderer to be doctor Nicky.
+Shortly after, he kills her by strangulation and sets up her murderer to be Dr. Nicky.
 Months later, Beck's book is published and Dr. Nicky is incarcerated.
 Candace shows up at the bookstore, leaving Joe stunned.